syyao/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chgrp school hello : change group owner to  school for the file hello chown vincent:staff *: change the owner vincent to the group owner staff chown -h vincent:staff _hello : chnges the owner and the groups of _hello to vincent and staff respectively
+chgrp school hello : change group owner to  school for the file hello chown vincent:staff *: change the owner vincent to the group owner staff chown -h vincent:staff _hello : chnges the owner and the groups of _hello to vincent and staff respectively chown --from=guillaume betty hello : change the owner to the file hello to betty only if the it is owned by user guillaume